pduranti/mercadolibre.github.com/_posts/guide/for-sellers/shipping/2012-10-17-listing-with-shipping-me1.markdown

 ## Listing an item on me1 mode

-It's quite simple, with the POST to items include the and dimensions of the package.
+It's quite simple to list an item with me1.
+The POST to items must include the dimensions of the package.

 **URL to POST**
 <pre class="terminal">